-Following Making shiFt happen and a meeting of the Higher education scholars last week, I have been thinking about my practices as a higher education researcher, and the ways in which I can evidence my values.
+Following the Making shiFt happen conference and a meeting of the Higher education scholars last week, I have been thinking about my practices as a higher education researcher, and the ways in which I can evidence my values.
 Citation practices are one example.

 In Living A Feminist Life (2017), Sara Ahmed is explicit about the politics of citation:

 In this book, I adopt a strict citation policy: I do not cite any white men.
 By white men I am referring to an institution … My citation policy has given me more room to attend to those feminists who came before me.
 Citation is feminist memory.
 Citation is how we acknowledge our debt to those who came before; those who helped us find our way when the way was obscured because we deviated from the paths we were told to follow.
 In this book, I cite feminists of color who have contributed to the project of naming and dismantling the institutions of patriarchal whiteness …